 The treatment you have depends on a number of factors, including:

 - the position and size of the cancer

-Whether it has spread to other areas of the body
+Whether it spread to other areas of the body.

-A cancer may also be found after surgery for gallstones.
+Cancer may also be found after surgery for gallstones.
 When doctors examine the gall bladder.
 If this happens, you may need further surgery to try to make sure all the cancer is removed.
-If the cancer has spread outside the gall bladder, you may have a larger operation called a radical cholecystectomy to remove:
+If cancer has spread outside the gall bladder, you may have a larger operation called a radical cholecystectomy to remove:

 - the gall bladder